themikefuller/Web-Cryptography/README.md

       "length": 256
   }, true, ['encrypt', 'decrypt']);

-  // The raw bits of the actual encryption can be exported and saved in the ship's computer.
+  // The raw bits of the actual encryption key can be exported and saved in the ship's computer.
   // These bits should be stored encrypted and should reference the specfic ship you are communicating with. var exported = await crypto.subtle.exportKey('raw', key);